 That In-Demand Occupations list currently covers the healthcare sector; information and communications technology specialists, and; jobs in the aquaculture industry.

-These occupations are exempt from provincial labour market testing processes, such as the Job Vacancy Assessment and Atlantic Immigration Program labour market testing requirements, such as advertising, and will get priority processing by the province.
+These occupations are exempt from provincial labour market testing processes, such as the Job Vacancy Assessment and AIP labour market testing requirements, such as advertising, and get priority processing by the province.

 These are the in-demand occupations in Newfoundland and Labrador by sector: